Eddie Romero: Awards and nominations

 In 2003, Romero was awarded the National Artist Award by the Philippine government for his contribution to Philippine cinema and broadcast arts.
 Earlier in 1991, he was awarded the Gawad CCP para sa Sining.
 In 2004, he was also awarded the Cinemanila Lifetime Achievement Award.

+In 2024, Senator Grace Poe authored Senate Resolution No.1040, honoring Romero in his July 7 centennial.
+The National Commission for Culture and the Arts and Dumaguete LGU, in a 3-day centennial, featured lectures by Nick Deocampo and film screening of restored movies at Silliman University's Claire Isabel McGill Luce Auditorium.
+His bust by sculptor Frederic Caedo, was unveiled by Mayor Felipe Antonio B. Remollo, Joey Romero and NCCA Deputy Director Marichu Tellano.